Mercedes C-Class saloon

 MPG, running costs & CO2

-Economy is up by 20 per cent across the range
+Fuel economy is up by 20 per cent across the Mercedes C-Class range

 The C220 BlueTEC is the most economical Mercedes C-Class on sale today.
 When mated with the six-speed manual gearbox (you can also choose a seven-speed automatic) it can return 70.6mpg.
 CO2 emissions are also very low and the car’s 103g/km rating means that road tax is just £20 a year.
 The car also has a low 16 per cent BiK (Benefit in Kind) rating that makes it very attractive to company car drivers.